tochikuji/chainer-libDNN/README.md

 #### Override forward method
 `set_forward(self, func)`
-This method will override `CNNBase.output` as specified feedforward function.
+This method will override `NNBase.output` as specified feedforward function.
 1 argument, isa `function` is needed.
 You needn't to care about use GPU whether or not.

 #### Configure loss_function